Leo Komarov: Playing career

 Komarov would rebound the next season and excel under new head coach Mike Babcock.
-Komarov, who previously played on Toronto's second, third lines and fourth lines, was now experiencing top line duties (taking Phil Kessel's spot), and occasionally reprising his role on the second.
+Komarov, who previously played on Toronto's second, third lines and fourth lines, was now experiencing top-line duties (taking Phil Kessel's spot), and occasionally reprising his role on the second.
 He led the Maple Leafs in goals and points up to the Christmas break.
 Shortly after, he was named to the 2016 NHL All-Star Game on 6 January 2016.
 Komarov had 27 points in 37 games when named an All-Star, including 15 goals, and was one point behind teammate James van Riemsdyk for the team lead in scoring.
-Given Komarov's reputation and traditional NHL role as a bottom six grinder, he had not expected to be named an All Star, going as far as to book a vacation during the All-Star break, which was cancelled after he had been named to the festivities.
+Given Komarov's reputation and traditional NHL role as a bottom six grinder, he had not expected to be named an All-Star, going as far as to book a vacation during the All-Star break, which was cancelled after he had been named to the festivities.
 Komarov's production declined in the latter half of the season, partially due to the loss of van Riemsdyk in January to injury.
 Despite this, Komarov finished the year third in team scoring with 36 points, behind only P. A. Parenteau and Nazem Kadri.
 The following season, he shared a line with Kadri and rookie winger Connor Brown.
 In 2017, Komarov played in the NHL Centennial Classic where he scored one goal in Toronto's 5–4 overtime win against the Detroit Red Wings.
 In 2018, Komarov played in the 2018 NHL Stadium Series against the Washington Capitals, where the Leafs lost 2–5.

 On 1 July 2018, Komarov signed a four-year, $3 million per year contract with the New York Islanders.
 After playing one NHL game at the start of the 2021–22 NHL season, Komarov was assigned to the Islanders' American Hockey League (AHL) affiliate, the Bridgeport Islanders, when he cleared waivers.
 On 15 November 2021, Komarov signed a two-year contract with SKA Saint Petersburg of the Kontinental Hockey League (KHL).
 On 4 September 2022, Komarov signed a one-year contract with Luleå HF of the Swedish Hockey League (SHL).

+On 23 August 2023, Komarov signed a two-year contract with HIFK of Finland's SM-liiga.
+After the 2024-25 season, HIFK confirmed that Komarov will not continue in the team.